ArbitrumFoundation/docs/docs/partials/_faq-partial.md

 <p><a href="/dao-glossary#onchain-governance-action">On-chain governance action</a>s are actions that are actuated directly by the governance smart contracts of the <a href="/dao-glossary#arbitrum-dao">Arbitrum DAO</a> as transactions on a blockchain. <a href="/dao-glossary#offchain-governance-action">Off-chain governance action</a>s are actions that are actuated by other means, i.e., updating node software (not smart contracts).</p>

 ### What does it mean for an ARB voter to "exclude" their votes?
 Why is this functionality beneficial?   {#what-does-it-mean-for-an-arb-voter-to-exclude-their-votes-why-is-this-functionality-beneficial--}
 <p>An $ARB holder can exclude their votes by delegating to a special exclude address (<a href="https://arbiscan.io/address/0x00000000000000000000000000000000000a4b86">0x00000000000000000000000000000000000a4b86</a>).
-This means their tokens' votes count in the denominator for <a href="/dao-glossary#quorum">Quorum</a>  calculation (5% of votable tokens for the <a href="/dao-glossary#core-governor">Core Governor</a>, 3% for the <a href="/dao-glossary#treasury-governor">Treasury Governor</a>).
+This means their tokens' votes won't count in the denominator for <a href="/dao-glossary#quorum">Quorum</a>  calculation (5% of votable tokens for the <a href="/dao-glossary#core-governor">Core Governor</a>, 3% for the <a href="/dao-glossary#treasury-governor">Treasury Governor</a>).
 This is useful to prevent "artificially" inflating the quorum requirement for token holder that can't or don't plan on voting.
-The primary user case for the exclude address is the <a href="/dao-glossary#arbitrum-dao-treasury">Arbitrum DAO Treasury</a>, which is currently the largest single holder of ARB and is delegated to the exclude address, but any address capable of delegating can opt to delegate to the exclude address as well.</p>
+The primary user case for the exclude address is the <a href="/dao-glossary#arbitrum-dao-treasury">Arbitrum DAO Treasury</a>, which is currently the largest single holder of $ARB and is delegated to the exclude address, but any address capable of delegating can opt to delegate to the exclude address as well.</p>

 <p></p>